quanteda/tutorials.quanteda.io/content/basic-operations/dfm/_index.en.markdown

 # Document-feature matrix

-Learn how to make and modify **quanteda**'s document-feature matrix
+Learn how to construct and modify a document-feature matrix